 You must contact mediation services within 2 months of receiving the decision letter that you are unhappy about, because the law only allows you to appeal to tribunal within 2 months of the decision OR 1 month from the date of the Mediation Certificate, whichever is longer.

-If you decide not to go to mediation, then KIDS will send you a mediation certificate within 3 days of you telling them your decision, following the Mediation Information and Awareness Session which they will arrange for you.
+If you decide not to go to mediation, then KIDS will send you a mediation certificate within 3 working days of you telling them your decision, following the Mediation Information and Awareness Session which they will arrange for you.

-If you agree to mediation, KIDS will have 30 days to arrange a date for mediation.
+If you agree to mediation, we (Herfordshire County Council) will have 30 days to arrange a date for mediation.
 The actual mediation may take place after the 30 days.
-Your mediation certificate will then be issued to you within 3 days of your mediation session having happened.
+Your mediation certificate will then be issued to you within 3 working days of your mediation session having happened.

 By law, we (Hertfordshire County Council) must go to mediation if you request that we do.
 However, you do not have to attend if you do not want to.